x3c3/gitusr/README.md

 ./gitusr
 ```
 # Configuration
-To ensure *gitusr* works correctly, users should configure their .gitignore file so that each `[users "<name>"]` section represents a global Git user, as follows:
+To ensure *gitusr* works correctly, users should configure their .gitconfig file so that each `[users "<name>"]` section represents a global Git user, as follows:

 ![image](https://github.com/user-attachments/assets/9f6f073d-acaa-4b96-bcad-5dc40423ab5b)